Butrint Lagoon: Flora and fauna

-Butrint is particularly known for the diversity of flora and fauna.
+Butrint is particularly known for the diversity of its flora and fauna.
 The southern portion of the lake is situated within the boundaries of Butrint National Park and has been recognised as a wetland of international importance by designation under the Ramsar Convention.
-The lake has been as well identified as an Important Bird and Plant Area, because it supports significant numbers of bird and plant species.
+The lake has also been identified as an important Bird and Plant Area, because it supports significant numbers of bird and plant species.